 You are the same age as I am but you are slimmer and fitter than me.
 How much exercise do you do each week?

-Rosemary says: In normal times I teach two diet and fitness classes on a Monday evening so that includes around 60 minutes of aerobics and 20 minutes of toning.
-In addition, I walk our dogs most mornings for around 30 minutes which means that I walk about a mile and a half each day.
+Rosemary says: I teach two diet and fitness classes on a Monday evening so that includes around 60 minutes of aerobics and 20 minutes of toning.
+In addition, I walk our dog most mornings for around 30 minutes which means that I walk about a mile and a half each day.
 In addition I have a ballet lesson for one hour a week.
-In the current lockdown it is much more difficult so I try to do more walking and some exercises at home.
 I manage to keep my weight fairly constant at around 8 stone by not snacking between meals and only eating things like crisps very occasionally because I want to be slim more than I want to have treats!